Patient Rights & Responsibilities

 - Be informed of personal responsibilities involved in maintaining health and well being after treatment.

-- Provide feedback regarding your service experience directly to Health Center Administration by stopping by our Administrative office to speak with an Administrator or completing one of our online customer feedback forms here.
+- Provide feedback regarding your service experience directly to Student Health and Counseling Center Administration by stopping by our Administrative office to speak with an Administrator or completing our online customer feedback forms.

 YOU HAVE THE RESPONSIBILITY TO: